 To use remote captioning, there should be no need to download software or purchase equipment.
 All you need is a connection to the internet – and via this you log onto the provider’s secure website.
 At the end of the session, the text can be saved into a Word document providing an immediate and accurate record of everything that has been said.

-Ai-Media explains ‘Remote Captioning can be used in a huge variety of places, including business meetings and educational lectures.
-It really opens up opportunities and makes life easier for people who are deaf or hard of hearing.’
+Ai-Media, a provider of remote captioning, explains: “Remote Captioning can be used in a huge variety of places, including business meetings and educational lectures.
+It really opens up opportunities and makes life easier for people who are deaf or hard of hearing.”

 International Captioning Campaign